afong3/excelToCSV/README.txt

-Created to efficiently and change all excel files into CSV's.
+Created to efficiently change all excel files into CSV's.

 Once an excel file in a given path is detected, the script converts the sheets into individual CSV's using the sheet's name as the filename.
 The path to the created files are under a new